aaronbieber/singleservingphoto/_posts/2007-10-05-desperate-opportunism.markdown

 it will be a waning crescent, and so forth.
 The sun and moon are very predictable, so it behooves you to know what they'll be doing while you're out there.
-You can use the aforementioned Complete Sun and Moon Data website to figure it out, or look at a "moon phase calendar":http://stardate.org/nightsky/moon/ for the month during which you want to travel.
+You can use the aforementioned Complete Sun and Moon Data website to figure it out, or look at a [moon phase calendar](http://stardate).org/nightsky/moon/ for the month during which you want to travel.

 h2.
 Conclusions